 When they are properly combined, chiropractic and acupuncture treatments can effectively correct imbalances, boost natural healing, and improve flexibility and energy levels.

 Whether from posture, injuries, or emotional trauma, our muscles and fascia hold patterns.
 Manipulating soft tissue helps us release these patterns and live with more comfort and ease.

 Community acupuncture takes place in a room where other people are also receiving treatment.
 Community acupuncture is an affordable option, especially for conditions that require more frequent treatment.
-Patients also report that they enjoy the silently supportive group atmosphere.

 In a nutritional counseling session, patients will complete full medical intake and discuss diet and lifestyle.
 We will provide handouts, lists, or notes from the sessions.
 The nutritional guidelines derive from Chinese Medicine, with an emphasis on balance and the five elements.